3 Questions about INFOTECH

 - The International Office has gathered some important pre-departure information on your first steps in Stuttgart as well as on the possibilities to register for a welcoming service.
 You can find it here.

 Proof of Basic German Proficiency is NO longer a prerequisite for admission.
 Therefore, the intensive German language course is discontinued.
-The program is taught completely in English language.
-However, basic German level is helpful in day-to-day life.
-We therefore offer German Classes during the term on a limited basis.
+The program is taught completely in the English language.
+However, the basic German level is helpful in day-to-day life.
+We, therefore, offer German Classes during the term on a limited basis.

 6. Health Insurance

-Students from NON-EU-COUNTRIES ONLY: we urgently ask you to purchase a private travel health insurance before travelling to Stuttgart.
+Students from NON-EU-COUNTRIES ONLY: we urgently ask you to purchase private travel health insurance before traveling to Stuttgart.
 This insurance should be valid from the beginning of your journey until approx 31st of October.
-From the beginning of your enrollment onwards, you have to purchase German statutory health insurance (approx. 80EUR/month) if you are less than 30 years of age.
-If you are older than 30 years of age, you will have to take out a private health insurance based in Germany.
+From the beginning of your enrollment onwards, you must purchase German statutory health insurance (approx. 100EUR/month) if you are less than 30 years of age.
+If you are older than 30 years of age, you will have to take out private health insurance based in Germany.
 Please contact the International Office for more information upon arrival.

-All foreign students have to go to the Admissions Office for Foreign Citizens to proceed with their enrollment.
+All foreign students must go to the Admissions Office for Foreign Citizens to proceed with their enrollment.
 Do not send any documents by post or e-mail, please.
 The enrollment deadline is November 15th.
 Before enrolling personally at the Student Affairs Office in Stuttgart (from September on), you can already start the enrollment procedure in C@mpus.
-Please note however, that we recommend to transfer the tuition fees after your arrival in Stuttgart.
-Read here our manual on how to enroll at the university of Stuttgart.
+Please note, however, that we recommend transferring the tuition fees after your arrival in Stuttgart.
+Read here our manual on how to enroll at the University of Stuttgart.

 8. Tuition Fees

 For Non-European students EUR.
-1675.60 are charged per term/semester (Including tution fees, administrative contribution and contribution to the student's service organization).
+1701.00 are charged per term/semester in 2022 (Including tuition fees, administrative contribution and contribution to the student's service organization).

 For students from the EU, administrative contribution and contribution to the student's service organization of together EUR.
-175.60 are charged per term/semester.
+201.00 are charged per term/semester in 2022.

 Additionally: Pre-departure Checklist of the International Office